vivaria/edisonrul.ing/README.md

 *   When control of "Legendary Fiend" shifts to another player, the ATK gain is still applied.
 *   When "Legendary Fiend" is equipped with "Megamorph", first double or halve its original ATK and then reapply the ATK gain.
 *   If you Special Summon "Legendary Fiend" during your Standby Phase, its effect activates during that same Standby Phase.
-*   If "Legendary Fiend" is equipped with your opponent's "Blast Sphere", you can choose to activate "Legendary Fiend's" effect or pass to your opponent.
-If they decide to pass, you must activate "Legendary Fiend's" effect.
+*   If "Legendary Fiend" is equipped with your opponent's "Blast Sphere", you can choose to activate "Legendary Fiend"'s effect or pass to your opponent.
+If they decide to pass, you must activate "Legendary Fiend"'s effect.
 *   While "Skill Drain" is active, the ATK gain disappears.
 When "Skill Drain" is negated or removed from the field, the ATK gain is not reapplied.